An Israeli airstrike in Gaza's south kills at least 9 Palestinians in Rafah, including 6 children

 Israel blames Hamas for civilian casualties, saying it embeds in the population.

 On Friday, Iran and Israel played down an apparent Israeli airstrike near a major air base and nuclear site in central Iran, indicating they were pulling back from what could have become all-out conflict.
-Over the past several weeks, an alleged Israeli strike killed two Iranian generals at an Iranian consulate in Syria and Iran responded with an unprecedented missile barrage on Israel.
+In recent weeks, an alleged Israeli strike killed two Iranian generals at an Iranian consulate in Syria and Iran responded with an unprecedented missile barrage on Israel.

-Israel continues to face off with Iran's proxies in the region.
+Israel continues to face off with Iran's proxies.
 It frequently trades rocket and drone attacks across the Lebanese-Israeli border with the Iran-backed Hezbollah militant group.
 Yemen’s Iran-backed Houthi rebels have launched strikes against merchant ships in the Red Sea and the Gulf of Aden in what they call a campaign of solidarity with Palestinians in Gaza.

 Tensions also are high in the occupied West Bank.
-An Israeli army raid in the Nur Shams urban refugee camp that killed at least three militants and a 15-year-old boy on Friday continued into Saturday.
+An Israeli army raid in the Nur Shams urban refugee camp that killed at least three militants and a 15-year-old boy on Friday continued.
 The Islamic Jihad militant group confirmed the deaths of three members.

 The Israeli army said its forces killed 10 militants in the camp and surrounding areas while eight Palestinian suspects were arrested.
 Nine of its officers and soldiers were wounded, it said.

-The Palestinian Health Ministry said medical teams were informed about several Palestinians killed and injured in Nur Shams but that Israeli forces were preventing health workers from reaching them.
-The Palestinian Red Crescent Society asserted that Israeli forces “threw a wounded detainee on the roadside” near the camp and he was taken to a hospital.
-An AP journalist at the camp said intermittent gunfire and explosions rang out Saturday afternoon.
+The Palestinian Health Ministry said medical teams were informed about several Palestinians killed and injured in Nur Shams but Israeli forces prevented health workers from reaching them.
+The Palestinian Red Crescent Society asserted that Israeli forces “threw a wounded detainee on the roadside” and he was taken to a hospital.

-The raid appeared to be one of the largest at the refugee camp since the Israel-Hamas war began.
 At least 469 Palestinians from east Jerusalem and the West Bank have been killed by Israeli fire since October, according to the Palestinian Health Ministry.

-The Palestinian Authority, which administers parts of the West Bank, has a limited foothold in many of the territory's northern towns and cities.
+Elsewhere in the West Bank, the Palestinian Health Ministry said a Palestinian ambulance driver was shot dead near Sawiya town while trying to reach Palestinians injured in clashes with Israeli settlers.
+The Palestinian Red Crescent said Mohammed Musa was shot in the chest.
+A wave of settler attacks began a week ago after an Israeli teen went missing and was found dead.

 Magdy reported from Cairo.
 Associated Press writer Jack Jeffrey in Jerusalem contributed.